-Born in Bartow, Florida in 1895, Ossian Sweet and his siblings grew up within the segregated culture of Jim Crow.
+Born in Bartow, Florida on October 30, 1895, Ossian Sweet and his siblings grew up within the segregated culture of Jim Crow.
 Sweet left the South to escape racial proscription, earning a medical degree at Howard University and setting up practice in Detroit in 1924.
 Although African Americans faced de facto segregation in northern cities, Ossian Sweet represented the “new” black middle class of the early 20th century, a professional and entrepreneurial class based within expanding black urban communities.
 The success of Sweet’s medical practice allowed the doctor to purchase a new home for his wife Gladys and his young daughter.

 Although home ownership marked respectability for most Americans in the early 20th century, homes in the 1920s were also racially restrictive, either by custom or by codes within real estate deeds.
 Aware of ongoing tensions over race but insistent upon his rights to home ownership, Ossian Sweet moved into a new home on Garland Avenue, an all white neighborhood, in September 1925.
 He brought his brothers Otis and Henry and several friends for protection.
 When a mob began throwing rocks at the home, someone fired out of a second floor window, killing one mob member and wounding another.